Keeping children safe online

 Interventions must be co-designed with children, parents and professionals, and should include relevant age appropriate online spaces in which children can learn, analyse their online decisions, build resilience, and form their own mode of operation without leaving an online footprint.
 Put simply, an online playground.

 Finally, we need to ensure the online world children enter is as safe as possible.
 This means responsible corporate citizenship and more thoughtful regulation at government level, driven and challenged by charities campaigning on behalf of those they work with.
-This is why we’ve argued in our response to the Government’s Online Harms consultation for a much greater role for civil society, through the creation of What Works Network for measuring and evaluating the impact of online safety initiatives.
+This is why we’ve argued in our response to the Government’s Online Harms consultation for a much greater role for civil society, through the creation of a What Works Network for measuring and evaluating the impact of online safety initiatives.

 We believe charities and funders are well placed to be a leading voice in these efforts.
 At present, most online safety funding is from tech companies.
 It is undoubtedly a good thing that tech companies recognise their responsibilities, but they cannot be expected to do everything or to ignore commercial pressures.
 Foundations and philanthropists need to step up to create a more diverse funding landscape.